hensm/fx_cast/README.md

 Install the Firefox extension and companion bridge application.
 Downloads can be found on the website or in the [GitHub releases](https://github.com/hensm/fx_cast/releases) section.

-macOS version has an installer, Linux packages can be installed via the command line:
+macOS/Windows version has an installer, Linux packages can be installed via the command line:

 ````sh
 # Debian/Ubuntu